Aqua Tofana: History

-The first recorded mention of Aqua Tofana is from 1632–33 when it was used by two women, Francesca la Sarda and Teofania di Adamo, to poison their victims.
+The first recorded mention of Aqua Tofana is from 1632–33 when it was used by two women, Francesca la Sarda and Teofania di Adamo, to poison their abusive husbands.
 It may have been invented by, and named after, Teofania.
-She was executed for her crimes, but several women associated with her including Giulia Tofana (who may have been her daughter) and Gironima Spana moved on to Rome and continued manufacturing and distributing the poison.
+She was executed for her crimes, but several women associated with her, including Giulia Tofana (who may have been her daughter) and Gironima Spana, moved on to Rome and continued manufacturing and distributing the poison.
 Once in Rome, the women may have acquired the main ingredient, arsenic, from Father Girolamo of Sant'Agnese in Agone.
 Father Girolamo had access to this poison by way of his brother, who was an apothecary.

 Women living during the Italian Renaissance desperately turned to Giulia Tofana, feeling that murder was their only way out of abusive marriages.
 They were regarded as property of the head of their household, either their father or husband, and thus, divorce was not an option at the time.

+19th century engraving showing Poison "Manna di San Nicola" (Aqua Tofana), by Pierre Méjanel.
+This image is part of an anti-Masonry hoax.

 Aqua Tofana was camouflaged in bottles labeled "Manna di San Nicola" ("Manna of St. Nicholas of Bari"), a marketing device intended to divert the authorities, giving the poison an appearance of cosmetic and a devotional object in vials that included a picture of St. Nicholas.
-This oil was said to be extracted from San Nicolas's bones in a church located in Bari, Italy.
 Over 600 victims are alleged to have died from this poison, mostly husbands.
+The real Manna of Saint Nicholas is an innocent fluid still extracted from San Nicolas' bones in a church located in Bari, Italy.

 Giulia Tofana died without being discovered; however, her accomplices were eventually caught and punished for their crimes.
 It is unclear how their schemes were revealed, however, there are a couple of theories.
 The first theory is that a client confessed to a priest that she had planned to kill her husband using Aqua Tofana, and in exchange for a police confession, was offered immunity.
 Others theorize that police may have caught a messenger who was distributing the poison and through that individual was able to get to the other women in this operation.
 In 1659, five of the women involved in the Aqua Tofana business were publicly hanged, while forty of their clients were imprisoned for life.

-Between 1666 and 1676, the Marchioness de Brinvilliers poisoned her father and two brothers, amongst others, and she was executed on 16 July 1676.
+Between 1666 and 1676, the Marchioness de Brinvilliers used aqua tofana which was obtained through an Exili, an Italian fellow prison inmate of her lover, and subsequently to poison her father and two brothers, amongst others, and she was executed on 16 July 1676.